Online clinic on gynaecology 2018

-From 1 - 31 March 2017 talkhealth teamed up with Jo's Cervical Cancer Trust, The Eve Appeal and Womb Cancer Support UK to present an Online Clinic on Gynaecology.
-The clinic is now only open for viewing.
+From 5 - 16 March 2018 talkhealth will team up with Jo's Cervical Cancer Trust, The Eve Appeal and Womb Cancer Support UK to present an Online Clinic on Gynaecology.

-Clinical experts answered questions about gynaecological issues including menopause, hysterectomy, pregnancy and fertility as well as questions on menstruation, endometriosis, cervical smears and cervical cancer.
+Clinical experts will be available to answer questions about gynaecological issues including menopause, hysterectomy, pregnancy and fertility as well as questions on menstruation, endometriosis, cervical screening tests and gynae cancers.